jrgermain/Linux-Printer-Installer/README.md

 ### How do I use it?

-Run the shell script normally.
-In a terminal, type ` /dir/qu-printing.sh ` where ` dir ` is the directory the script is in.
+Run the shell script normally; in a terminal, type ` /dir/qu-printing.sh ` where ` dir ` is the directory the script is in.

-For example, if the file is in your Downloads folder, run
+For example, if the file is in your Downloads folder, run `~/Downloads/qu-printing.sh` and follow all on-screen prompts.

-`~/Downloads/qu-printing.sh`

-And follow all on-screen prompts.